RobDavenport/wgpu-imm/README.md

   - Adjust lighting to include a light mask
     - Could be tied to instance data
     - Prevents weird async issue of setting lights and drawing meshes out of order
-- Move stuff from app State over to VirtualGpu
-  - Add size/memory limits
+- Add size/memory limits for VirtualGPU
 - Make Camera / View Matrix setup stuff available from Game
 - Consider how to handle dynamic or procedural textures
 - Support multiple viewports